rimutaka/posts/on-middle-managers/readme.md

 And so I did.

-## The trajectory - where the rocket ship is heading
+## Calculate the trajectory - where the rocket ship is heading

 Their customer communications were split across [LiveChat](https://www.livechat.com/), email and [AWS Connect](https://aws.amazon.com/connect/).
 The metrics looked bad, if they even existed.
 I started asking questions: